FormAssembly Partner Highlight: Swift River Consulting

 FormAssembly offers a user-friendly tool that enables Swift River and their clients to accomplish important work faster, connect information with the people who need to have it, and free up more time for creative work and relationship building.

 We’re so grateful to Katie and Swift River Consulting for sharing their story!
 You can learn more about Swift River Consulting on their website.
-For more information on our work with nonprofits, go here.

 This post is part of our ongoing Partner Highlight Series, which gives you an in-depth look at all of the awesome business partners that help us help our customers.
 If you’re a partner or the customer of one of our partners and you’d like to share your story, we’d love to hear it!
 You can fill out this quick form to let us know your interest and we’ll be back in touch soon.

 — leverage it.